-The European Commission Statement 'We still need more women in science', published on 11 February 2024, clearly identifies the urgent need for more action, despite recognising progress in gender equality in science.
-'In the EU, 41% of scientists and engineers are women.
-However, the picture changes when we look at women as self-employed professionals in science, engineering and information and communication technologies.
-The figure hovers just above 25% [...]
-Only if we address the crucial aspects of gender equality, diversity and inclusion can we be sure that research and innovation address challenges concerning us all.'
+In the EU, 41% of scientists and engineers are women.
+However, the picture changes when we look at the most senior research positions and at particular fields, where the percentages hover between 20 and 30 percent (European Commission, 2025).
+The European Commission Statement 'We still need more women in science', published on 11 February 2024, clearly identifies the urgent need for more action, despite recognising progress in gender equality in science: 'Only if we address the crucial aspects of gender equality, diversity and inclusion can we be sure that research and innovation address challenges concerning us all.'

 Research careers are at the heart of the R&I and HE systems.
-Indeed, they are par excellence the ground where all policies and measures for improving gender equality and inclusiveness ultimately materialise and become tangible.
+Indeed, they are the site where all policies and measures for improving gender equality and inclusiveness ultimately materialise and become tangible.
 It should be noted, however, that, across R&I and HE systems, policies on inclusive research careers are rare or are not clearly outlined.